redhat-cip/spinalstack-doc/docs/source/deploy/introduction.rst

 The deployment of Spinal Stack is done by 3 steps:

-- bootstrap: manage lifecycle of servers (harward + OS + packages)
+- **bootstrap**: manage lifecycle of servers (hardware + Operating System + packages)
-- configuration: configure all services to make Spinal Stack working
+- **configuration**: configure all services to make Spinal Stack working
-- sanity: ensure Spinal Stack is deployed and working as expected
+- **sanity**: ensure Spinal Stack is deployed and working as expected by running advanced functionnal testing

 Requirements